OmarTawad/SDN_AI_GP/dosdet_16/README.md

 # DOS Detector Pipeline

 Modernised training/inference stack for the simulated SDN IoT DoS detection project.
 The repository is now focused on a single workflow: preprocess raw pcaps into parquet shards, train the CNN detector, and run calibrated inference + evaluation.
+This `dosdet_16` variant defaults to AMP/FP16 on CUDA and writes outputs to separate `artifacts_fp16/` + `reports_fp16/` directories so FP32 runs remain untouched.

 ## Project layout